tliao5/ALDControl/README.md

 10. Press "Confirm" to begin the ALD run.
 ```
 # Notes
-Logging/Plotting:
+## Logging/Plotting:

 - Logging occurs every 0.5s when the log_controller gathers data and log records from various parts of the program

 - The main plot shows Pressure vs. Samples, not quite Pressure vs. Time

-Timers:
+## Timers:
 - Two timers are active during a run: the main thread's elapsed time and the aldRun thread's elapsed time.
 These are synchronized manually but may be updated in the future.

-Threads:
+## Threads:
 - app.py is the main thread
 - Additional threads include:
-        – ALD run thread (ald_controller)
+    - ALD run thread (ald_controller)
-        – Heater duty cycle threads (temp_controller)
+    - Heater duty cycle threads (temp_controller)
     - Logging thread (log_controller)
 - Thread communicate mostly via python queue.Queue() objects

-Tkinter .after() Events:

-    - ald_panel.update_progress_bar()
-        – Updates every ~900ms to control the run timer in the main thread.

-Shutdown:

 - All threads and tasks should close automatically when the program is terminated, but this may take some time.
 Often the window will show "Not Responding" while waiting for a particular thread to close

+## Tkinter .after() Events:
+- ald_panel.update_progress_bar()
+- Updates every ~900ms to control the run timer in the main thread.

-Planned Features:
+## Planned Features:

-    - Performance improvements to enhance display smoothness and reduce latency.
+- Performance improvements to enhance display smoothness and reduce latency
 - "De-spaghettification" of various controllers for an easier modification process

 # Function and Class Overview
 ## app.py – Main Program